kanaria69/Mainecoco/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## What did the 0 say to the 8?
+Nice belt.